-(2) If the person served is a reinsurer who has at any time entered into a contract of reinsurance with an insurer against which a rehabilitation or liquidation order is in effect when the action is commenced, or is an agent or broker of or for the reinsurer, in any action on or incident to the reinsurance contract; or

-- (3) If the person served is or has been an officer, manager, trustee, organizer, promoter, or person in a position of comparable authority or influence, in an insurer against which a rehabilitation or liquidation order is in effect when the action is commenced, in any action resulting from such a relationship with the insurer. - (d) All actions authorized in this Article shall be brought in the Superior Court of Wake County. - (e) The provisions of Chapter 150B of the General Statutes do not apply to this Article.
+- in effect when the action is commenced, or is an agent or broker of or for the reinsurer, in any action on or incident to the reinsurance contract; or - (3) If the person served is or has been an officer, manager, trustee, organizer, promoter, or person in a position of comparable authority or influence, in an insurer against which a rehabilitation or liquidation order is in effect when the action is commenced, in any action resulting from such a relationship with the insurer; or - (4) If the person served is or was, when the delinquency proceeding was begun against the insurer, holding assets in which the receiver claims an interest on behalf of the insurer, in any action concerning the assets; or - (5) If the person served is obligated to the insurer in any way whatsoever, in any action on or incident to the obligation. - (d) All actions authorized in this Article shall be brought in the Superior Court of Wake County. - (e) The provisions of Chapter 150B of the General Statutes do not apply to this Article.
+(1989, c.
+452, s.
+1; 1991, c.
+681, s.
+41.)

-"§ 58-644.
+§ 58-30-20.
 Injunctions and orders.